 - ICT (Information and Communication Technology) skills are integrated into all courses. - Special Religious Education (SRE) is available to students in Years 7 10.

-At Asquith Girls High School options include combined Christian SRE provided by Hornsby and Asquith Districts Christian Education Association (HADCEA), or Islamic SRE provided by Islamic Council of NSW.
+At Asquith Girls High School SRE options include Combined Christian SRE provided by Hornsby and Asquith Districts Christian Education Association (HADCEA), and Islamic SRE provided by Islamic Council of NSW.

-Stage 6 (Years 11 & 12):
+Stage 6 (Years 11 & 12) all students will study: